What Is a Disposable Email? A Plain-English Guide

 Is a disposable email the same as a fake email?

-Functionally yes — both refer to a temporary address used instead of your real one.
-The inbox is real and receives mail; it just expires and is not tied to your identity.
+Functionally yes — both describe a temporary address used in place of your real one.
+The difference is that the inbox is genuinely real and receives mail; it just expires on a timer and is never tied to your identity.
+"Fake" only means it isn't your permanent personal address.

 Can I send email from a disposable address?

 On most services, including MailboxTemp, disposable inboxes are receive-only.
-They accept incoming mail but cannot send, which prevents spam and abuse.
+They accept incoming mail but cannot send, which is deliberate — it stops the service from being abused to send spam, and keeps the address purely a place to catch confirmations and codes.

 How long does a disposable email last?

 It varies by service.
-On MailboxTemp, free inboxes last one hour (extendable) and Pro inboxes last 24 hours, after which everything is permanently deleted.
+On MailboxTemp, free inboxes last one hour (and can be extended), while Pro inboxes last 24 hours.
+When the timer ends, the address stops accepting mail and everything in it is permanently deleted — there is no archive to recover.

 Get a free temporary inbox →